wuzhengy/TAU/README.md

 ```
 1. get chain ID.

-2. If the (current time -  `ChainID` current-block time ) is bigger than DefaultMaxBlockTime and a valid transaction exist in tx pool
+2. If the (current time -  `ChainID` tip block time ) is bigger than DefaultMaxBlockTime and a valid transaction exist in own tx pool
     go to (9) to generate a new block

 3. Choose a Peer from  P:=TAUpeers[`ChainID`]
-      If chainID+Peer is requested within DefaultBlockTime, go to (1) // do not revisit same peer within block time
+      If chainID+Peer is requested within DefaultBlockTime, go to (1) // do not revisit same peer within default block time

-4. DHT_get(`hash(TAUpk+chainID)`);
+4. DHT_get(`hash(TAUpk+chainID)`); get tip block;
     if not_found go to (1)
     TAUpeers[ChainID][Peer].update(timestamp) // for verifying the revisit time

-6. if received root and block shows a valid higher difficulty than current difficulty  {
+6. if received block shows a valid higher difficulty than current difficulty  {
     if the fork point out of the ImmutablePointBlock, go to (7) to collect voting. //如果难度更高的链在immutablePoint之前，则计入投票不做验证。
     verify this chain's transactions from the ImmutablePointBlock; // 任何验证只做immutable point之后的检查。
     if verification successful and populate new states, new safety block identified.
     }
    go to (9)

-7. // voting on low difficulty or forked chain. collecting all peers from mutable range for voting.
+7. collecting all peers from mutable range for voting.
    DHT_get(ImmutablePointBlockHash);
    collected block is put into voting pool.

-8. new safety block identified.
+8. new safety block voted.
-   clear voting pool to restart votes pool
-   goto (1)
+   clear voting pool, goto (1)

-9. generate new block
-   if TAUpk not qualify POT requirment; go to (1)
+9. if TAUpk not qualify POT requirment; go to (1)
-   generate currentBlockroot
+   generate new block
-      - contract
-      - send, receive
-      - coinbase tx
-      - finish contract execution
-   DHT_put
+   put into DHT
    populate leveldb database variables.

 10. go to step (1)

 ```
 ---

 ### System config